MasuodSamarin/fsm_engine_c/README.md

 # hello there
-this is a c library for micro controller\n this help the programmer wirter to has multipli state machine in his/her app\n making state and trantion so easilly
+this is a c library for micro controller

+this help the programmer wirter to has multipli state machine in his/her app

+making state and trantion so easilly